 - Push your midfoot into the floor.

 - Be patient.
 Squeeze the bar off the pins.

 - Set the bar down close to you.

-When to Use the Rack Pull
+When to Use Rack Pulls

 The rack pull is a supplemental deadlift exercise.
 Use this lift for low-volume/high-intensity slots in your weekly training.
 Often this will temporarily take the place of your heaviest deadlift sets.
 If you are new to the lift, use lighter weights than for a conventional deadlift and increase the load over a few weeks.

 Introduce rack pulls into your training with a single set of five once per week.
 Then, work the sets and reps down to two sets of three, sets of two, and heavy singles as you add weight each training session.
 The progression will teach you how to hold onto weights heavier than you can deadlift, and the increasing intensity of the lift will build a strong lockout.

 - Overload the lift